Board of Directors and Bios

-Executive Director Emeritus, The Center for Art in Wood
+Executive Director Emeritus, The Museum for Art in Wood

-Albert LeCoff is the Co-founder and Executive Director of the nonprofit The Center for Art in Wood located in Old City Philadelphia.
+Albert LeCoff is the Co-founder and Executive Director of the nonprofit The Museum for Art in Wood located in Old City Philadelphia.
 As a trained wood turner, LeCoff lives his passion and his commitment to promoting art made from wood.
 Over 40 years, LeCoff has organized more than 20 symposia, 50 exhibitions and 20 publications that document wood sculpture.
 Recent exhibitions and publications include Wood, Revisited; Masters of Craft: Philadelphia’s American Craft Council Fellows; Bartram’s Boxes Remix; Turning to Art in Wood: A Creative Journey; and Connections: International Turning Exchange: 1995-2005.
 The Center’s annual international residency program, the Windgate ITE International Residency Program, showcases veteran and emerging talent.

 Mi-Kyoung Lee was Director of the Craft and Material Studies Program since 2016, and Professor of Fibers/Textiles since 2003 at University of the Arts in Philadelphia.
 She received her BFA from Dong-A University in Korea, and earned two master’s degrees; an MFA in Book Arts and Printmaking from University of the Arts; and an MFA in Fibers from Cranbrook Academy of Arts.
 Lee has participated in numerous solo exhibitions, lectures as well as curatorial, publishing, theater, and collaborative projects with notable venues like the Arizona Art Museum, Cranbrook Museum of Art, Reading Public Museum, Painted Bride Art Center, SOFA in New York and Chicago, Busan Metropolitan Museum, Espace de Tisserands, International Fiber Art Fair in Seoul, Beijing International Fiber Biennale, and the 8th Beijing International Visual Art Biennale.
 Lee has served as a Foreign Expert from the School of Art and Design, Tsinghua University, Beijing, and as an Advisory Board member for the Center for Emerging Visual Artists in Philadelphia since 2019.

-Artistic Director, The Center for Art in Wood
+Artistic Director, The Museum for Art in Wood